Family Educational Rights and Privacy Act (FERPA)

 records maintained by physicians, psychiatrists, and psychologists;

-- employment records when employment is not contingent on being
+- employment records when employment is not contingent upon being

 a student, provided the record is used only in relation to the individual's